Are you planning to visit Bolivia? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Bolivia.

 It can depend on the region, the city or even the hotel which voltage you will come across.
 Your appliances work on 230 V. So please check locally if you can use your appliances!

 If the local voltage is 115 V, you need a voltage converter.
 Some say you can carefully try to use your appliances in Bolivia without a converter.
 Most likely they won't be damaged, but may not function optimally.
-If you don't want to take any chances, use a converter.
+If you live in Sweden and don't want to take any chances, use a voltage converter in Bolivia.
 You can find voltage converters at Amazon.
 Because you also need a power plug adapter, you should consider a combined plug adapter/voltage converter.

 To be sure, check the label on the appliance.
 Some appliances never need a converter.
 If the label states 'INPUT: 100-240V, 50/60 Hz' the appliance can be used in all countries in the world.
 This is common for chargers of tablets/laptops, photo cameras, cell phones, toothbrushes, etc.

 Check if you have packed everything for your trip at our TRAVELER'S CHECKLIST!

 Would you like to add information to this page?
 Please send us your suggestions.
 Read our disclaimer.